USAJOBS/ATP-Support/agency-branded-search/create.md

 title: How to create a branded search page
 ---

-To create a branded search page you must have an active ATP account.
+To create a branded search page you must have an active ATP account with the Branded Search Manager role.
 If you need an account, email [recruiter-help@usajobs.gov](mailto:recruiter-help@usajobs.gov).

 ## 1. Send a request to become a **Branded Search Manager**